Nominal Recursors as Epi-Recursors: Extended Technical Report: More details on nominal sets

-It remains to show that the last property in the above chain of equivalencies is in turn equivalent (2).
+It remains to show that the last property in the above chain of equivalencies is in turn equivalent to (2).
 It is clearly implied by (2), since it is a particular case of (2) for the permutation $\sigma$ being $x \!\llra\! y$.
-Conversely, the fact that it implies (2) follows by induction on the finite set $\supp\,\sigma$ (employing the inductive characterization of finiteness) using the properties of permutation.
+Conversely, the fact that it implies (2) follows by induction on the finite set $\supp\,\sigma$ (employing the inductive characterization of finiteness) using the properties of permutation (including that any permutation is a composition of transpositions).

 \end{proof}